rholder/debinate/README.md

 setup(**setup_options)
 ```

-Initalize the .debinate project structure from the top level of your project:
+Initialize the .debinate project structure from the top level of your project:
 ```
 debinate init
 ```